-The challenges of dual diagnosis treatment are multifaceted and require a comprehensive approach to effectively address both the substance use disorder and mental health condition.
-One of the main challenges is that many individuals with a co-occurring disorder may not be adequately diagnosed, making it difficult for them to receive appropriate care.
+The challenges of dual diagnosis treatment are multifaceted and require a comprehensive approach to effectively address both the substance use disorder and mental health disorder.
+One of the main challenges is that many individuals with co-occurring disorders may not be adequately diagnosed, making it difficult for them to receive appropriate care.
 Other potential barriers can include the following:

 - Lack of insurance coverage